14 Creepy Things Google May Know About You

 Everywhere you’re going

 When you Google “my flights,” you’ll get a list of all your upcoming air travel plans.
 According to Yermiya, this info is pulled from your emails, which makes it even creepier.
-Google isn’t the only technology that is invading your privacy—find out everything your smartphone knows about you.
+Google isn’t the only technology that is invading your privacy.
 Unfortunately, there doesn’t seem to be much you can do about it if you’re buying tickets online and using Gmail as your point of contact.
 And that brings us to…

 The contents of all your emails